afdsghjk/Sunpal/README.md

 # Sunpal
-This is a project for Java practise
+This is a project for Personal use.